What is a Blepharoplasty?

 - Excess upper eyelid skin resulting in visual field problems or an aged appearance to the eye

-- Herniating (protruding) fat of the eyelid creating upper eyelid fullness or “bags” under the eyes
+- Herniating (protruding) fat of the eyelid creating “bags” under the eyes

-- Drooping lower eyelids, fine lines around the eyes, or loss of lower eyelid elasticity
+- Drooping lower eyelids, wrinkles around the eyes, and loss of eyelid skin elasticity

 How is a Blepharoplasty Performed?

 Eyelid surgery is performed in an outpatient surgery center under local or general anesthesia, depending on extent and technique of procedure.
 The procedure can take between 1-3 hours, and patients will go home the same day.
-After the surgery, patients will need to keep their head elevated and intermittently apply cold compresses to the eyes for 48 hours.
-An antibacterial ointment will be prescribed and will need to be applied to the eye daily for one week.
-After one week, any sutures present on the skin will be removed.
-Eyelid surgery frequently results in swelling and bruising around the eye, which may take several weeks to fully resolve.
-However, most people can return to light activity and work within 5-7 days.
+Eyelid surgery can result in swelling and bruising around the eye, which can take several weeks to fully resolve.
+However, most people can return to work within 5-7 days.